codemeasandwich/auto-docs/ReadMe.md

 * lang: apply translation from ##.json `` lang`message` ``
     * Injects new text into language json file if new/missing
     * generating of language json file if missing
-    * With value passion recording
+    * With value passion recording.
+Used in language like *Arabic, Chinese, Hindi, Japanese etc..*
-        * language that use recording : *Arabic, Amharic, Arabic, Azerbaijani, Bangla, Burmese, Chinese, Galician, Georgian, Gujarati, Hindi, Japanese, Kannada, Kazakh, Korean, Kyrgyz, Latin, Malayalam, Marathi, Persian, Punjabi, Sindhi, Sinhala, Tamil, Telugu, Urdu, Yiddish*
 * code: Add a block of code to document (source,[type]) ***type** of optional*
 * pageBreak: Add a link break to document () ~ No arguments
 * title: Add a heading to document (text) or (level,text) *to set the depth of the sub heading*